egorFiNE/node-redis-event/README.md

 * `options` - optional object that may have following properties:
   * `host` - redis host to connect to (defaults to 127.0.0.1)
   * `port` - redis port to connect to (defaults to 6379)
+  * `password` - key phrase used for encryption.
+If specified, all the communications will be encrypted.
+  Only clients witt the same password will be able to communicate.
+Clients with different passwords can use same channel names without interfering with each other (channel name is modified based on password).

 ### redisEvent.pub(eventName, payload)